You are here

 Dependence

-• Taking more drug than intended
+• Taking greater dosages than prescribed

-• Continued drug use despite medical and social problems
+• Continued drug use despite medical and social problems due to drug use

 Included as part of the PRECAUTIONS section.

-Potential For Secondary Exposure To Testosterone
+Potential for Secondary Exposure to Testosterone

 Inappropriate changes in genital size or development of pubic hair or libido in children, or changes in body hair distribution, significant increase in acne, or other signs of virilization in adult women should be brought to the attention of a physician and the possibility of secondary exposure to testosterone gel should also be brought to the attention of a physician.
 Testosterone gel should be promptly discontinued until the cause of virilization has been identified.